 Seasons represent distinct temporal changes in environmental conditions and resources and predator communities that will change prey survival and recruitment.
 Lab experiments that control predator abundance across temperature treatments indicate that per capita consumption rates increase with warmer conditions (Davidson et al. 2021).
-In natural settings during short time frames when the influence of prey growth is minimal (e.g., daily) and assuming predator communities do not vary, we might therefore predict that daily prey survival should decrease across all sizes in warmer- seasons.
+In natural settings during short time frames when the influence of prey growth is minimal (e.g., daily) and assuming predator communities do not vary, we could predict that daily prey survival should decrease across all sizes in warmer- seasons.
 But predator communities likely vary seasonally (since they are not controlled in natural settings), so variation in predator abundances could overwhelm the temperature dependent processes (i.e., consumption and growth) that governed prey survival in controlled settings.
 Further, changes in predator composition may additionally alter the shape of the size-dependent predator-prey relationship (Soomdat et al., 2014).
 However, predicting how survival and growth interact to determine recruitment across seasons is complicated because it depends on the combined variation in seasonally varying predator communities, prey growth rates, and predator consumption rates, plus the reproductive context of the prey.
 Thus, quantifying the net consumption rate of a community of predators on a focal prey of different sizes in situ can be accomplished for different places and times, but a model would be required to project survival and growth to the population level.

+Population dynamics for many species with stage structure are widely recognized to be influenced by stage or size-specific growth and mortality factors (e.g., predation; Werner and Gilliam 1984; De Roos et al. 2003, Craig et al. 2006).
+Juvenile growth affects the time a prey animal spends in a vulnerable size class so that greater growth can be a type of defense against stage specific predation; the strength of an interaction is consequence of environmental mediation (Craig et al. 2006, Davidson and Dorn 2018, Davidson et al. 2021, Nunes et al.).
+Historical emphases focused on theoretical treatments of density-dependent growth rates, competition, habitat switching, size-structure, and juvenile bottlenecks (e.g., fish: De Roos et al. 2003; Werner and Gilliam 1984).
+In real systems both spatial and temporal environmental factors influence juvenile growth through temperature and resource supply (cite).
+Temperature, disturbances, migrations, and population dynamics can seasonally affect predation rates and predator assemblages in time and space (citations).
+Taken together, spatial and temporal variation in either factor may provide windows of opportunity for population growth.
+Studies of species interactions are often conducted in the lab at the level of interaction strength or total prey mortality (see McCoy et al. ) but both ecologists and conservation biologists need to know how the factors relate to population growth (λ) in the field.
+Furthermore, while size-dependent mortality is well known (cite) and the population-level consequences of the interaction between juvenile growth and mortality are logical, they have only been generally mentioned (De Roos et al. 2006); the theoretical prediction for growth-mediated effects of predation in size-structured populations has not been illustrated for any general or particular case.